Periodontal Care

 Laser Therapy

-We find that the Diode laser is highly effective in treating gum disease.
-It can also be applied to uneven or excess tissue caused by gum recession in what is known as gum recontouring.
+Our Diode laser system can effectively target infected tissue and sterilise periodontal pockets.
+It can also be used to reshape uneven gumlines or remove excess tissue caused by gum recession (a procedure known as gum reshaping).

 How Much Does Laser Gum Disease Treatment Cost?

-How Do I Choose a Gum Disease Specialist?
+How Do I Choose a Dentist for Gum Disease Treatment?

 Can you cure gum disease?